cosmosgame/save-the-world/content/articles/index.md

       - Ken Wilber, Integral theory
       - Using original model
       - My take -- social constructs
+    - Benefits
+      - practical model of the world as it is
+      - map for what we need to use to include all of ourselves
+      - recognize what wants to happen next
+      - Patterns of history: how we got here
+      - Patterns of history: what wants to happen next
     - Tier 1
       - Beige
         - My favorite